bradymckay/NASCAR-SQL-Project/README.md

 Project data can be found on data.world.

 The information collected was to find interesting points of data from the history of NASCAR.

+To test my code, download the file from Cup Series